WILDER SIDE OF OAKLAND COUNTY

 That walkable, open to the public, historic cemetery is partially shaded by a canopy of mostly large oak trees, and is now known as the Michigan War Dog Memorial.
 It has special significance for the Oakland County Sheriff’s Office, and holds a high degree of reverence for everyone that has an appreciation for dogs, especially Military War Dogs, Service Dogs and Law Enforcement K-9s.

 I arrived on site last week a few hours after sunrise to explore the graves, monuments and markers that salute our four-legged veterans before a special afternoon presentation to the attendees of the 2017 Oakland County Heritage Conference by Vietnam War Era vet, Phil Weitlauf, the President and Director of the Michigan War Dog Memorial.
-A few bumblebees rested on roadside goldenrod stalks and a lone crow cawed as I walked silently towards the main moment.
+A few bumblebees rested on roadside goldenrod stalks and a lone crow cawed as I walked silently towards the main monument.
 Dappled sunlight filtered through the oaks casting a warm glow on a 16-ton granite monument, a tribute to dogs in military service.

 The memories of war dogs that served in WWII inspired pet lovers to contribute over $3,700 dollars to bring the monument project to fruition.
 Old literature (combined and abbreviated) describes the back story of the 1946 monument this way, “Sargent Sparks was a Doberman Pinscher, a Marine Corps scout and messenger dog attached to the 2nd Marine Raider Battalion 1st Marine Raider Regiment that survived Bougainville, Guadalcanal, Okinawa, and Guam.
 He was returned to his owner in Rochester after the war and was present at the monument dedication – a year later, someone poisoned Sgt.
 Sparks near his Rochester home.
 His master requested that he be wrapped only in a blanket, like so many of his buddies at the beaches and interred at the base of the monument.”